Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Sick Leave

-Similar to annual leave, sick leave is also accrued, and the accrual rate is as follows:
+Sick leave is accrued from the beginning of employment, and the accrual rate is as follows:

 Pregnant employees are entitled to eight weeks of paid maternity leave, four weeks before childbirth and four weeks after.
 Maternity leave benefits must be paid in full when the employee begins her prenatal leave.